From Pianist to

 A different kind of 'time' is required for keyboard playing in a band than is called for when playing classical piano. if you're a pianist wanting to be a keyboard player, you may wish to explore this.

 The world of chords and harmony is a fascinating one.
-To be a great keyboard player you will need to be able to accurately discern chords, lines, parts etc. just by listening.
+A great keyboard player will need to be able to accurately discern chords, lines, parts etc. just by listening.
 This skill can be developed and refined.
 I'm very happy to help you develop this ability.